When you Fall, God Catches You

-This week’s gospel reading assures us that god will catch us if we listen to destiny’s call—be it a still, small voice or thunderous—like a storming ocean.
+This week’s gospel reading assures us that God will catch us if we listen to destiny’s call—be it a still, small voice, or a thunderous one—like a storming ocean.

 Here in our little town of Denmark, we are near the sea.
 As it did for Vasco Da Gama, our ocean promises gifts from the unknown.